New York Court Records

 In New York, traffic ticket payments depend on the place where the ticket was issued.
 Outside New York City, local traffic or criminal courts are responsible for ticket management in the county, city, or town where the offense occurred.
 Ticket holders may be required to contact the local court directly to pay for a traffic ticket.
 However, some New York cities and counties have Traffic and Parking Violations Agencies where offenders can make payments.
 Examples are Albany, Buffalo, and Nassau.

-Instructions on paying a ticket are typically on the back of the ticket, including available payment options for each locality, the court name, and address, and if applicable, the date and time of a scheduled court hearing.
+Instructions on paying a ticket are typically indicated on the back of the ticket, including available payment options for each locality, the court name, and address, and if applicable, the date and time of a scheduled court hearing.

 Local parking violations bureaus or courts handle parking tickets and tickets for pedestrian violations issued in New York City.
 On the other hand, the Traffic Violations Bureau (TVB) manages all tickets for non-criminal moving violations.

 Parking and TVB tickets can be paid in person, by mail, and online.
 On receipt of a ticket, recipients may choose to plead ‘guilty’ and pay the ticket.
-Such persons must enter their plea on the traffic ticket and send it, along with the fines or fees applicable, by mail to:
+Such persons should enter their plea on the traffic ticket and send it, along with the fines or fees applicable, by mail to:

 Traffic Violations Plea Unit

-P. O. Box 2950 - ESP
+P.O.
+Box 2950 - ESP

 Albany, NY 12220–0950